Case Study: Application Re-engineering

 Using CodeLogic when planning bigger changes also helped the team execute those changes better.
 “Before CodeLogic, when we’d overhaul a shared library, it would always be a mess.
 We’d miss things that would only hit us when building other modules, or even in testing.
 It was difficult to know when we were truly done.
 Now it’s so much easier to see the ‘blast radius’ of a change and plan accordingly” observed a lead developer.

-Too often, smaller changes to a shared library still caused issues.
-While checking CodeLogic before making a change would have prevented those issues, adopting the new habit of checking the platform was difficult for many team members.
-Following a retrospective, the team decided to add CodeLogic’s integration to their IDE: JetBrains IntelliJ.
-Now, when the team checked references in the IDE as part of their existing workflow, CodeLogic provided additional telemetry within the IDE.
-When an interesting usage surfaced, they could slide into the CodeLogic WebUI to learn more.
+Too often, smaller changes to a shared library cause issues.
+Although checking CodeLogic before making changes would prevent those issues, developing a new habit of checking the platform was difficult for many team members.
+As a result the team decided to add CodeLogic’s integration to their IDE: JetBrains IntelliJ.
+Now, when the team checked references in the IDE as part of their existing workflow, CodeLogic provided additional insights within the IDE.
+When an interesting reference surfaced, they could slide into the CodeLogic WebUI to learn more.

 As one developer put it, “Accessing CodeLogic within IntelliJ means we don’t have to break our focus to find the information we need – We’re already there.”

-With CodeLogic now part of their continuous workflow, the source of defects dried up, saving significant development and testing time, and shortening weekly triage meetings by 53 percent.
-Because those errors often impacted people on other squads, reducing them helped build confidence across teams and keep the larger organization harmonious and happy.
+Now, with CodeLogic integrated into their continuous workflow, the source of code defects dried up, saving significant development and testing time, and shortening weekly triage meetings by 53 percent.
+Because those errors often impacted people on other teams, reducing them helped build confidence across teams and keep the larger organization harmonious and happy.

 For the executive overseeing the team, the CodeLogic benefits are clear, “Day-in and day-out, we’re saving 17% of the engineering team’s time.
 But the real benefit is that we’re keeping the code clean enough to go fast, deliver predictably and never throw out a whole codebase again.”

 Today, this organization is still moving quickly.
-The foundations of good architecture have been well maintained.
-They have avoided creating the sort of creeping technical debt that swallows productivity and leaves everyone miserable.
-Instead, the teams are empowered to make good decisions, with the right information at their fingertips.
+Their foundations of good architecture are well maintained.
+They continue to avoid creating creeping technical debt that swallows productivity and leaves everyone miserable.
+Now, the teams are empowered to make good decisions, with the right information at their fingertips.
 Thanks to CodeLogic’s features and integrations, they are also better-equipped to know when to refactor, and when the software needs a rewrite, much earlier in the game.